MotazSabri/Hanami-release/README.md

 19. Users can get the GPT response within the GPT window and may copy this text.
 20. The copy button overwrites the content in the user's clipboard.
 Please ensure your clipboard content is not lost.
 21. Users can interact with their data using the textbox, which only allows text entry.
 As soon as users enter text, the submit button becomes enabled and allows submitting the prompt.
 22. The submit button triggers a GPT request, which, once completed, will be shown to the user in the chatbox window.
+The submit button will be disabled if the prompt box is empty or while the prompt is being generated (After the user clicks on the submit button).
+The generation process length depends on the generated content length but should not take between 5 to 10 seconds.

 Please ensure not to share any sensitive information with Hanami.